Prasenjit43/healthId/README.md

 To deploy the contracts, compile them using a Solidity compiler of version >= 0.4.22 < 0.9.0, and deploy the contracts in the following order: `HealthCareIDM`, `HealthSC`, and `RegistrySC`.

-This project is licensed under the MIT License.
-Use it at your own risk.

-Please note that this implementation is for educational purposes and may not cover all possible security considerations.